 Surgery is only used if the polyps are very large, or if the patient has not responded well to other treatments.

 This is the most common procedure for the removal of polyps.
 The patient is given either a local or general anesthetic.
 A long, thin tube with a video camera is inserted into the patient’s nose and sinuses.

 Polyps are then cut out using micro-telescopes and surgical instruments.
 Sometimes, the surgeon may remove small pieces of bone from the nose to open up the nasal passageway.

-After surgery, the patient will most likely be prescribed a corticosteroid nasal spray to help prevent recurrence.
-Some doctors recommend the use of a saline (saltwater) rinse to help post-surgical healing.
+After surgery, the patient will most likely be prescribed a corticosteroid nasal spray to help

 If the symptoms of nasal polyp seem to ba related to an allergic reaction, it will probably help to avoid the allergen that triggers the reaction.